Celytic/Hardware-Info/README.md

 This holds hardware info for any of the Wine/Proton testing I've done.

-# Main Desktop (to be updated as system is delivered)
+# Main Desktop (to be updated as system is delivered, name TBD)

 Case: Cougar MX 660-T